 Molybdenum Sputtering Target

 Molybdenum is a silvery-grey metal with a Mohs hardness of 5.5.
-It has a melting point of 2,623 °C (4,753 °F); of the naturally occurring elements, only tantalum, osmium, rhenium, tungsten, and carbon have higher melting points.
+Its melting point is 2,623 °C (4,753 °F).
+Only tantalum, osmium, rhenium, tungsten, and carbon have higher melting points between the naturally occurring elements.
 Weak oxidation of molybdenum starts at 300 °C (572 °F).
 It has one of the lowest coefficients of thermal expansion among commercially used metals.
-The tensile strength of molybdenum wires increases about 3 times, from about 10 to 30 GPa, when their diameter decreases from ~50–100 nm to 10 nm.
+Molybdenum wires' tensile strength increases about three times, from about 10 to 30 GPa, when their diameter decreases from ~50–100 nm to 10 nm.

 Cadmium Sulfide Sputtering Target

-, we provide not only sputtering targets for glass, but also sputtering targets for other fields.
+AEM Deposition, as a sputtering target manufacturer, we provide not only sputtering targets for glass but also sputtering targets for other fields.
 Such as pure metal sputtering target, alloy sputtering target, ceramic oxide sputtering target and so on.
-The details are as follows:
+Further details are as follows: